-Process dialog To be used in process management to pre-fill text of articles in user task activity dialogs.
+Process dialog To be used in process management.

-Name The name of this resource.
+Name \ The name of this resource.
 Any type of characters can be entered to this field including uppercase letters and spaces.
 The name will be displayed in the overview table.

-Subject The subject of the article added by the template.
+Subject The subject of the email sent to the users.